 4.3 — Canada and Brazil

-Rio is definitely on the short list of most beautiful places I’ve ever been, along with others like — the Swiss Alps, Cape Town, French Rivera, coastal California, and Hawaii.
-I guess I should back up a bit.
-The morning of the 3rd, my dad drove us to CVG at 9am.
-Our flight left at 11am, we arrived in Toronto by 12:30pm, and had an 11-hour layover!
+On the morning of April 3rd, my dad drove us to CVG at 9 am.
+Our flight left at 11 am, we arrived in Toronto by 12:30pm, and had an 11-hour layover!
 We left the airport, took the train to downtown Toronto.
 From there we went to the CN Tower, previously the tallest free-standing structure in the world from 1975 to 2011 (it is now currently 3rd).
 We explored the city from there for the next few hours.
 Something interesting: Toronto has a large network of interconnected tunnels under the city.
 It is full of shops, restaurants, and entry points to the building above you.
 It’s like an underground town.
 That way people don’t have to walk around in the cold from point a to point b, but through warm, underground tunnels.

 We got back to the airport around 8pm and then finally, our 9-hour flight to Sao Paulo left.
 Once again, we had a long layover, 6 hours, so we left the airport to at least get a little view of what Sao Paulo looks like.
 Well, it’s rough.
 What seemed to be the majority of buildings were run down, full of graffiti, broken windows, etc. Sasha was able to get her Uber to work, so we took that instead of trying to figure out the metro on a short time budget.
 The traffic was horrible and took 45 minutes to and from the airport to near downtown.
 We walked around for maybe an hour before returning.
 The SP airport was confusing, it took us way too long to find where you actually go to get to the security part.
 But, we made it.